 Purpleheart Heartwood is a deep purple-violet when freshly cut, maturing to a dark brown.
-The original color comes back when re-cut, and the grain is straight, but sometimes irregular, wavy, and interlocked.
+The original color comes back when re-cut, and the grain is straight but sometimes irregular, wavy, and interlocked.
 The texture is moderate to fine.
-It is a bit more affordable since it starts from 13 per board foot.
+It is more affordable since it starts from 13 per board foot.
 The weight varies from about 50 lbs to 63 lbs per cu.
 Ft.

 Coating Purpleheart wood with an anti-UV coating or sanding reduces color change.
-During plane cutting, the wood has a high chance of exhibiting a tear-out effect that ruins the cut.
+The wood is highly likely to exhibit a tear-out effect that ruins the cut during plane cutting.
 Purpleheart is very strong and dense, causing the heating of the cutting tools.

 The melting of the internal resin contaminates tools and causes clogging.
 Regular cleaning of tools is for prolonged cutting of purple hearts.
 The lumber is prized for its visual appeal, strength, and durability.
 These qualities make it ideal for paneling, flooring, and durable furniture.

 Where does the purple heart tree grow?

 The purple heart tree, also known as Peltogyne, is a deciduous tree species native to the tropical regions of Central and South America.
 The tree is known for its striking purple color and is highly prized for making furniture, flooring and decorative items.

 The Purple Heart tree grows in several countries, including Brazil, Peru, Venezuela, Colombia, Guyana and Suriname.
 It is most commonly found in the Amazon basin and other tropical areas such as the Caribbean.